Supercharge your PowerPoint productivity with

 There's a bit more info here: PowerPoint opens presentations as Read Only, won't allow editing when fonts embedded

 Preview/Print embedding is a little bit touchy.
-It basically allows what the name implies--you can preview or print a presentation with the font embedded, but you cannot make any changes to the presentation.
+It basically allows what the name implies: you can preview or print a presentation with the font embedded, but you cannot make any changes to the presentation.
 This doesn't just apply to the text using the embedded font; you can't make any changes to anything in the presentation.
 Actually, that's not quite accurate; in some versions, you can make all the changes you want, but you cannot save them.
 If you try to save the presentation after making changes, you will not be allowed to re-embed the font.
-In other words, P/P fonts can only be embedded once in a given presentation: once you open the presentation on a machine that doesn't have the font installed, you can't save any changes without losing the embedded font.
+In other words, you can only embed Preview/Print fonts once in a given presentation.
+Once you open the presentation on a machine that doesn't have the font installed, you can't save any changes without losing the embedded font.

 How do I know what's embeddable and what's not?

 You may be wondering how you're supposed to know what embedding "level" a font has.
 If you bought the TrueType font, your original license may tell you.
-I've found it easiest to use Microsoft's TrueType font properties extension..
-Once you install it, you can right-click on a font, choose Properties, and see lots of useful information about your font, including embedding level.
+Otherwise:

 Watch out for file size